From Struggles with Apraxia to Honors English Tanner Geng and His Success Story

 He currently plays varsity basketball and football and will probably continue in sports.
 Tanner just asked me if he can volunteer at an animal shelter over the summer.
 He said, “Mom, I just want to make those animals happy that have to be there.”

-Tanner is fully mainstreamed and a great student, typically an A student.
+Tanner is fully mainstreamed and a great student.
+Typically an A student.
+He is excelling independently and no longer requires help.
 In the past, I had to do homework with him.
 I know there are others of you out there with older apraxic children that know exactly what I am talking about; reading and writing is like pulling teeth.

 More background on Tanner